Youth Aviation Art Contest

 Markings

-A certificate of authenticity must be attached to the back of the artwork and include:
+A certificate of authenticity must be attached to the back and include:

 Title

-Titles are optional, but artwork must clearly relate to the contest theme.
+Optional, but must relate to the contest theme.

 Reproduction Rights

-Submitted artwork becomes (and remains) the property of the State Sponsors, NASAO and FAI and may be used for promotional purposes.
-Submitted artwork may be returned from the national or international level at the request of the State of Nebraska.
+Submitted artwork becomes the property of State Sponsors, NASAO, and FAI and may be used for promotional purposes.
+Artwork may be returned at the request of the State of Nebraska.

 Mail Artwork To: